-- v.
-Heritage Planning staff review proposed application pursuant to applicable policies and guidelines and provide comments to applicant regarding compliancy; - vi.
-Property Owner meets with Heritage Planning staff to review components of the application which are considered to be contrary to the Plan; - vii.
-Property Owner revises proposal and re-submits application to Heritage Planning staff; - viii.
-The Meadowvale Village HCD Subcommittee of Heritage Advisory Committee (HAC) will review the application and submit comments and a recommendation to Heritage Planning staff; - ix.
-Staff prepare report with a recommendation for consideration by the City's HAC; - x.
-HAC will provide a recommendation;
+- vi.
+Heritage Planning staff review proposed application pursuant to applicable policies and guidelines and provide comments to applicant regarding compliancy; - vii.
+Property Owner meets with heritage planning staff to review components of the application which are considered to be contrary to the Plan; - viii.
+Property Owner revises proposal and re-submits application to Heritage Planning staff; - ix.
+The Meadowvale Village HCD Subcommittee of HAC will review the application and submit comment and a recommendation to Heritage Planning staff; - x.
+Staff prepare report with a recommendation for consideration by the City's Heritage Advisory Committee (HAC); - xi.
+HAC will provide a recommendation - xii.
+Where the recommendation is positive, the Director of the Culture Division will issue a Heritage Permit; - xiii.
+If the recommendation is negative, the property owner's application is referred to Council for a decision;

-- xi.
-Where the recommendation is positive, the Director of the Culture Division will issue a Heritage Permit; - xii.
-If the recommendation is negative, the property owner's application is referred to Council for a decision; - xiii.
-Notwithstanding xii, where the property owner is requesting to demolish attributes of a property, the HAC recommendation will be tabled before City Council's General Committee meeting for consideration; - xiv.
-The General Committee recommendation is tabled with City Council for final decision; and - xv.
-Council will either approve or deny the recommendation and, in some instances, may apply conditions as part of the approval.
+- xiv.
+Notwithstanding xii, where the property owner is requesting to demolish attributes of a property, the HAC recommendation will be tabled before City Council's General Committee meeting for consideration; - xv.
+The General Committee recommendation is tabled with City Council for final decision - xvi.
+Council will either approve or deny the recommendation, and in some instances may apply conditions as part of the approval.

-At any stage of the process, the applicant has the opportunity to appear as a deputant before Council or any Committee of Council.
-Should Council refuse an application for a Heritage Property Permit or set conditions to which the property owner does not agree, the owner may appeal to the Ontario Municipal Board as stated in the OHA.
+At any stage of the process, the applicant has the opportunity to appear as a deputant before Council, or any Committee of Council.
+Should Council refuse an application for a Heritage Property Permit or set conditions to which the property owner does not agree, the owner may appeal to the Ontario Municipal Board as stated in the Ontario Heritage Act.
 A decision by the Ontario Municipal Board is final.